jeann47/CodeHunter-api/README.md

 ## Post
  - `/users/add` -> used to add one user, hashing password and checking login
+ - `/login` -> allow the user to log-in using login or email

 ## Put
 - `/users/:id` -> used to update personal info about the user by his id by params and changes by body